tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 ## Tracking Long Running Commands

+The Command Service provides a few different ways of performing `Submit` commands.
+In particular, for sending single commands, there are two flavors: `submit` and `submitAndWait`.
+Both commands take a `Setup` or `Observe` and return a Future response encapsulating a `SubmitResponse` type.
+The difference is when handling long running commands.
+If the command is short, in both cases, the Future returned by the command is expected to complete quickly with the response as a `Completed ` or `CompletedWithResult` (or some error response).
+If the command is long running, the `submit` command should return a `Started` response.
+Then the final response of the command must be obtained from the `CommandResponseManager` through polling (`query`) or subscribing (`queryFinal`).
-The `submit` method has been written so that it will return a Future response encapsulating a `SubmitResponse` type.
-If the Future completes, no matter whether the command has an immediate response or is long-running, is invalid, or encounters an error at any point, the Future completes with the final response.
-If there is an exception, which may occur if the `submit` times out, that must be handled explicity using Future exception handling (this can be done many ways; an example is given below).
+A `submitAndWait` combines the `submit` with the `queryFinal`, so that the Future returned from the command doesn't complete until the long running command completes and returns the final `SubmitResponse`.
+That is to say, if the Future completes, no matter whether the command has an immediate response or is long-running, is invalid, or encounters an error at any point, the Future completes with the final response.
+If there is an exception, which may occur if the command times out, that must be handled explicitly using Future exception handling (this can be done many ways; an example is given below).

 #### *Tutorial: Developing an Assembly*

-We use our worker actor to submit the command to the HCD, and then subscribe to the HCD's `CommandResponseManager` for command completion.
+We use our worker actor to submit the command to the HCD, and then subscribe to the HCD's `CommandResponseManager` for command completion, using the shortcut `submitAndWait`.

 Scala
 :   @@snip [SampleAssemblyHandlers.scala](../../../../examples/src/main/scala/org/tmt/nfiraos/sampleassembly/SampleAssemblyHandlers.scala) { #worker-actor }